acend/kubernetes-basics-training/content/en/docs/09/_index.md

 kubectl create -f pvc.yaml --namespace <namespace>
 ```

-We now have to insert the volume definition in the correct section of the MySQL deployment:
+We now have to insert the volume definition in the correct section of the MariaDB deployment:

 ```bash
 kubectl edit deployment mariadb --namespace <namespace>